corpus-tools/corpus-tools.github.io/annis/index.md

 </div>

-ANNIS is an open source, cross platform (Linux, Mac, Windows), web browser-based search and visualization architecture for complex multilayer linguistic corpora with diverse types of annotation.
+ANNIS is an open source, cross platform (Linux, Mac, Windows), web browser-based search and visualization architecture for complex multi-layer linguistic corpora with diverse types of annotation.
 ANNIS, which stands for ANNotation of Information Structure, was originally designed to provide access to the data of the [SFB 632](http://www.sfb632.uni-potsdam.de/) - "Information Structure: The Linguistic Means for Structuring Utterances,